k-0016/event_manager_updates/readme.md

 Below are the links to the closed issues that have been resolved in this project:

+The issue discussed in the video is solved in code.

 - [Issue #1 - Profile_Url and Description were wrong](https://github.com/k-0016/event_manager_updates/pull/2)
 - [Issue #2 - Internal Server Error](https://github.com/k-0016/event_manager_updates/pull/4)
 - [Issue #3 - Profile_URL Not getting updated](https://github.com/k-0016/event_manager_updates/pull/6)